-Mobile app paid traffic is the exact opposite.
+The mobile app paid traffic is the exact opposite.
 You can control and scale it accordingly but it comes at a significant cost.
-The bulk of the social-centered web generates most of its revenue from paid advertising.
+The bulk of the social-centred web generates most of its revenue from paid advertising.
 So considering the billions of dollars social media sites and search engines make every month, we are talking about serious money here.

 Paid traffic is obtained by paying to have traffic directed to your App Store page.
 Marketers typically buy search ads and pay for sponsored ads on social media or any platform with a substantial audience base.
 So in addition to paying your marketing agency’s fees, you’ll also have to meet the corresponding advertising costs.